Decoy (1946 film)

 Decoy is a 1946 American film noir starring Jean Gillie, Edward Norris, Robert Armstrong, Herbert Rudley, and Sheldon Leonard.
-Directed by Jack Bernhard, it was produced by he and Bernard Brandt as a Jack Bernhard Production, with a screenplay by Nedrick Young based on an original story by Stanley Rubin.
+Directed by Jack Bernhard, it was produced by him and Bernard Brandt as a Jack Bernhard Production, with a screenplay by Nedrick Young based on an original story by Stanley Rubin.

-Short-lived Jean Gillie, the wife of Jack Bernhard at the time, played the femme fatale central to the picture's story.
+Jean Gillie, the wife of Jack Bernhard at the time, played the femme fatale central to the picture's story.